software-patterns/workshop/projects/software-quality/0000-introduction.md

 the gnarled roots of a tree.
 They have this quality, I think, because I did not design them; I imposed no external criteria of "goodness" on them.
 I merely began them, and let them unfold.
-Their usefulness comes simply from the fact that I began well.
+Their continuing usefulness comes simply from the fact that I began well.

+And this simple act, beginning well—I think it is the most underappreciated thing in our industry.
+We think can hack as we go and refactor our way out of any difficulties.
+But the fact is that there are design assumptions that are too big to refactor, too big to even really see clearly, under most circumstances.
+These assumptions can plant the seeds for future problems before a single line of code is written.

+(example: Concourse stdin bug)

+So the puzzle of evolutionary design is this: how do we choose good initial conditions?
+More concretely, how do we choose good *interfaces*, at all levels of scale, that allow for future change, *without* knowing beforehand how the design will turn out or what the future requirements will be?